Welcome to SP! -

 Overview

-Several books that have been written about rock climbing in Thailand and it has become quite popular.
+Several books have been written about rock climbing in Thailand and it has become quite popular.
 There are mountains in every area of the country with the North being the most mountainous region.
 Although they are not high in elevation, it is a very rewarding experience to be able to climb some of them.
-Some peaks are easy while others are rarely climbed and require off-trail hiking through dense jungles.
-The word “Phu” means mountain except in Northern Thailand where the word “Doi” is used.
-The word “Khao” also means hill or mountain.
+Some peaks are nice trails to the top while others are rarely climbed and require hiking through dense jungles.
+The word, Phu, means mountain.
+In Northern Thailand the word, Doi, is used but is not used often in the northeast or Isan.
+The word, Khao, also means hill or mountain.
+The word, Pha, is used to describe some mountains because they have cliffs on them.
+This may be for an entire mountain or just the steepest part.

-After making a page for Northern Thailand I received some emails asking if I could also make a page for Northeastern Thailand.
+After making an area/range page for Northern Thailand I received some emails asking if I could also make a page for Northeastern Thailand.
 I decided to make a page that would provide an overview for this area.
 Much of this information is from my own personal experience from hiking and exploring this region.
-There are numerous mountain ranges in Thailand but little is known about these remote places.
+This area is probably the least visited by tourists and that is probably why I like it.
+There are numerous mountain ranges in Thailand but little has been written about them.
+A map is helpful to locate most of the ranges.
+I did notice that a few of the tourist areas were also signed in English so this shows that more farangs are visiting Isan.

 Regions Overview